johnnygreeney/CardanoForTheMasses/Chapter-4-Shelley.md

 In the context of the blockchain, a ‘hard fork’ refers to a significant change in the chain, such as switching from one protocol to another.
 A hard fork in most blockchains denotes block modifications or a change in their interpretation.
 Typically, when a hard fork is performed, the existing protocol is turned off, new rules and modifications are introduced, and the chain is restarted.
 A hard-forked chain will be distinct from the prior version, and that the pre-forked blockchain’s history will no longer be accessible.

 The Cardano blockchain has hard forked from a federated Byron model to a decentralized Shelley model.
 This hard fork, on the other hand, was one-of-a-kind.
 IOG guaranteed a seamless transition to a new protocol while maintaining the history of earlier blocks, rather than making major modifications, the chain did not alter drastically.
 Instead, it included Byron blocks before adding Shelley blocks after a transition time.
 There was no ‘turning it on and off again’.
 The entire history was retained.
-There has been no downtime or restarts with Cardano, which is not always the case with other chains.
+There has been no downtime or restarts with Cardano, which is not always the case with other chains.[^44]

 **Hard Fork Combinator**